Madhan-404/Substrate-sat-Polkadot/generics-traits/advanced-traits.md

 use std::fmt;

-// DEFINE a newtype `Pretty` here
+// DEFINE a newtype `Pretty` here struct Pretty(String);                            //--Added the `String` type to the struct and created a newtype--

 impl fmt::Display for Pretty {
     fn fmt(&self, f: &mut fmt::Formatter) -> fmt::Result {